 Fig 2: Selection of statements for attitude scale construction

 A pool of 80 attitude statements was initially prepared using insights from earlier research and guidance from extension professionals.
 After screening them using Edwards’ criteria, 15 were removed, leaving 65 statements for expert evaluation.
 These 65 items were then rated for relevancy on a three-point scale—Strongly Agree, Undecided, and Disagree—with scores of 3, 2, and 1.
 Using the judges’ scores, a mean Z-value was computed for each item, and 32 statements that exceeded the average Z-value were retained.
 These 32 items were later administered to 60 farmers in the Prakasam and Guntur districts.
 Responses were recorded on a five-point scale (Strongly Agree to Strongly Disagree), with scoring reversed for negative items.
 Individual scores across the statements were summed up, resulting in possible scores ranging from 32 to 160.
 Respondents were then ranked in descending order, and the upper and lower 25 per cent groups were selected for item analysis. t-value was calculated for each item to determine how well it differentiated between the high and low groups.
 Statements with t-values of 1.75 or above were considered acceptable.
-Based on this criterion, 18 items were found to be effectively distinguished between favourable and unfavourable attitudes, out of which 13 statements were positive and 5 statements were negative.
+Based on this criterion, 18 items were found to be effectively distinguished between favorable and unfavorable attitudes, out of which 13 statements were positive and 5 statements were negative.
 The scale was standardized for assessing farmers’ attitudes towards usage of ICT tools.

 The t-values for the 18 selected items are presented in Table 1.
 With slight modifications, this scale can also be applied in similar studies conducted outside the present study area